 The current performance-based management approach to oversight within DOE has established a new culture within the Department with emphasis on the customer-supplier partnership between DOE and the laboratory contractors.
 It has also placed a greater focus on mission performance, best business practices, cost management, and improved contractor accountability.
-Under the performance-based management system the DOE provides clear direction to the laboratories and develops annual performance plans (such as this one) to assess the contractors' performance in meeting that direction in accordance with contract requirements.
+Under the performance-based management system the DOE provides clear direction to the laboratories and develops annual performance plans (This covers Oct 1, 2024 - Dec 31, 2024) to assess the contractors' performance in meeting that direction in accordance with contract requirements.
 The DOE policy for implementing performance-based management includes the following guiding principles: